 Long-Term Indebtedness - Change of Control Payments.
 We and our parent companies may not have the ability to raise the funds necessary to fulfill our obligations under our and our parent companies' senior and senior discount notes and our credit facilities following a change of control.
 Under the indentures governing our parent companies' notes, upon the occurrence of specified change of control events, each such issuer is required to offer to repurchase all of its outstanding notes.
 However, our parent companies may not have sufficient funds at the time of the change of control event to make the required repurchase of the applicable notes and all of the notes issuers are limited in their ability to make distributions or other payments to their respective parent companies to fund any required repurchase.
 In addition, a change of control under our credit facilities and indentures governing their and our notes could require the repayment of borrowings under those credit facilities and indentures.
-Because such credit facilities and notes are obligations of CCH II's subsidiaries, the credit facilities and the notes would have to be repaid by CCH II's subsidiaries before their assets could be available to CCH II or its parent companies to repurchase CCH II's and its parent companies' notes.
-Any failure to make or complete a change of control offer would place the applicable issuer or borrower in default under its notes.
-The failure of CCH II's subsidiaries to make a change of control offer or repay the amounts outstanding under their credit facilities would place them in default under these agreements and could result in a default under the indentures governing the CCH II and its parent companies' notes.
+Because such credit facilities and notes are obligations of CCO Holdings' subsidiaries, the credit facilities and the notes would have to be repaid by CCO Holdings' subsidiaries before their assets could be available to CCO Holdings or its parent companies to repurchase CCO Holdings' and its parent companies' notes.
+The failure of CCO Holdings' subsidiaries to make a change of control offer or repay the amounts outstanding under their credit facilities would place them in default under these agreements and could result in a default under the indentures governing the CCO Holdings and its parent companies' notes.
 See "- Certain Trends and Uncertainties - Liquidity."

 Variable Interest Rates.
-At June 30, 2005, excluding the effects of hedging, approximately 60% of our debt bears interest at variable rates that are linked to short-term interest rates.
+At June 30, 2005, excluding the effects of hedging, approximately 71% of our debt bears interest at variable rates that are linked to short-term interest rates.
 In addition, a significant portion of our existing debt, assumed debt or debt we might arrange in the future will bear interest at variable rates.
 If interest rates rise, our costs relative to those obligations will also rise.
-As of June 30, 2005 and December 31, 2004, the weighted average interest rate on the credit facility debt was approximately 7.2% and 6.8%, respectively, and the weighted average interest rate on the high-yield notes was approximately 8.9% and 8.9%, respectively, resulting in a blended weighted average interest rate of 8.0% and 7.8%, respectively.
-The interest rate on approximately 63% and 66% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of June 30, 2005 and December 31, 2004, respectively.
+As of June 30, 2005 and December 31, 2004, the weighted average interest rate on the credit facility debt was approximately 7.2% and 6.8%, respectively, and the weighted average interest rate on the high-yield notes was approximately 8.2% and 8.2%, respectively, resulting in a blended weighted average interest rate of 7.5% and 7.3%, respectively.
+The interest rate on approximately 55% and 59% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of June 30, 2005 and December 31, 2004, respectively.